What are leasehold management fees and service charges?

 Challenging or reducing fees

-Leaseholders have several rights to question or challenge service charges and management fees.
+Leaseholders have several rights to question or challenge service charges and management fees if they feel the costs are unreasonable, incorrectly calculated or not supported by proper documentation.

 1. Right to information